PureMature/star/Writerside/topics/overview.md

 # Overview

+This section introduces the three projects - Starlight Enhanced, Starlet, and Starbox - highlighting their objectives, motivations for development, and the unique problems each project aims to solve.

 Overview articles give background information and provide context to a particular subject.
 Their goal is to explain a concept, not to teach or give instructions.